 Frequent Trains from Florence to Siena

 Siena is one of the most popular day trips from Florence, and there are up to 16 trains per day traveling the 53.25 miles (85.7 km).
 It’s not the high-speed trains that cover this route, but the Regionale trains make the trip from Firenze Santa Maria Novella to Siena in about 1.5 hours.

-Trains leave Florence roughly once per hour bound for Florence, and tickets cost $11 for this trip.
+Trains leave Florence roughly once per hour bound for Siena, and tickets cost $11 for this trip.
 These trains do not require reservations, but you must remember to validate your ticket before boarding the train.